 There are claims that a waterless pedicure is more hygienic but the jury is still out on this.
 Many people miss the soothing effect of placing their feet in warm water.
 This may be a great option if you have little time and are looking for a mini pedicure but it doesn’t lend itself to a soothing spa experience.

-Finally we had to mention the DIY pedicure.
+Finally I had to mention the DIY pedicure.
 Visiting a nail spa can be costly and certainly add up over the course of a year.
 Plus taking time out to visit a spa eats into your precious time.

 Now there are so many products and treatments that you can use at home it is worth doing DIY pedicures if you haven’t got any major foot problems that you need help with.

 You just need some very simple basic tools which cost very little to create your own salon experience at home.
-Just buy our favourite essentials recommended below and you are good to go.
+Just buy our favorite essentials recommended below and you are good to go.
 Your bank balance will certainly thank you later.